 When I first thought of traveling to Italy alone, I was nervous and excited but I wasn’t under confident.
-I remember I really wanted to do it.
-I was told how safe Italy is compared to many other places such as Delhi (my current home) so I wanted to try myself and experience solo travel in the country.
+I remember that feeling because I really wanted to do it.
+In fact from some people who had already visited Italy, I was told how safe it was compared to many other places such as Delhi (my current home).
+Anyhow I wanted to try myself and experience solo travel in the country.

 Tips for Solo Female Travel in Italy

 Honestly, my first solo trip in Italy was not only my first solo trip outside of my country but also MY VERY FIRST solo trip!
 I learnt many things on the road and wanted to pass them as a handy list of tips to anyone looking to travel alone in Italy or beyond: